Aérea Negrot

-Aérea Negrot is a Venezuelan singer, electronic musician and remixer.
-She lives in Berlin, Germany.
-Her name is inspired by her fascination about travels and planes and her admiration for the voices of Toña La Negra and Olga Guillot.
+Aérea Negrot (9 October 1980 – 11 October 2023) was a Venezuelan performer, singer, electronic musician and remixer.

+Negrot lived in Berlin, Germany.
+Her name was inspired by her fascination with travels and planes and her admiration of the voices of Toña La Negra and Olga Guillot.
 Her music is a pastiche of electronica, techno, cabaret and pop.
-She's also part of Hercules & Love Affair, and sings on several tracks of their second album Blue Songs.
+She was also part of Hercules & Love Affair, and sings on several tracks of their second album Blue Songs.
 Her debut album, Arabxilla (2011), was released on BPitch Control.

+She was an actress in queer films directed by Shu Lea Cheang (Fluidø), Yony Leyser (Desire Will Set You Free), Simon(è) Jaikiriuma Paetau and Thais Guisasola (The Whisper of the Jaguar).

+Negrot died on 11 October 2023, at the age of 43.